reflectivity/reflectivity.github.io/working_groups/file_formats/tasks.md

 Though this sounds reasonable there might be some problems with this:

-- A feature of hdf5 is that an entry might have an *attribute*, where there is no equivalent in YAML.
+- A feature of HDF5 is that an entry might have an *attribute*, where there is no equivalent in YAML.
 - It might result in incompatibility with canSAS.
-- The clientele for the ascii and the binary representation are not identical and the different requirements result in different content of both.
+- The clientele for the ASCII and the binary representation are not identical and the different requirements result in different content of both.

-  E.g. the ascii representation contains much less data to stay *human readable* so that a transformation to the binary representation might not be useful anyway.
+  E.g. the ASCII representation contains much less data to stay *human readable* so that a transformation to the binary representation might not be useful anyway.